 Emergencies – Dial 911

-Please familiarize yourself with locations of exits, nearest fire extinguisher, and basement shelter areas.
+Please familiarize yourself with the locations of exits, the nearest fire extinguisher, and basement shelter areas.
 Evacuation maps are posted throughout the building.

 Emergency Preparedness Flipchart: